-- 7.4 Evidence considered at the preliminary meeting should be as comprehensive as possible.
+- 7.4 Evidence considered at the preliminary consideration stage should be as comprehensive as possible.
 A suspected academic offence may have come to light through a variety of means including plagiarism detection software.
 Where this is the case, additional supporting evidence should be sourced to support this.
 Evidence should never be solely based on plagiarism detection software.
-For further information relating to the collation of evidence please refer to Appendix4. - 7.5 There may be exceptional instances where further evidence is required in order to enable the decision as to whether to progress under this Policy.
+For further information relating to the collation of evidence please refer to Appendix 4. - 7.5 There may be exceptional instances where further evidence is required in order to enable the decision as to whether to progress under this Policy.
 In such exceptional instances, a student may be called upon and invited to attend a meeting to inform a preliminary investigation.
 In such cases the student must be briefed in advance that concerns have been raised regarding a particular piece of work. - 7.6 Where the preliminary consideration finds there is no case to answer, all documentation relating to the case including the formal minutes of the preliminary consideration must be removed from the student file and destroyed and the agreed mark and feedback released to the student within appropriate timescales.
 The University will record the number of cases with 'no case to answer' outcomes but specific student details must not be included.
-This information will be reported annually to Academic Quality and utilised to inform practice moving forward. - 7.7 Where the preliminary consideration finds that the student may have shown poor academic practice in a piece of work, the student will be informed of this in writing and be invited to discuss this with an appropriate member of academic staff at the earliest possible opportunity.
+This information will be reported annually to Academic Quality and utilised to inform practice moving forward.

+- 7.7 Where the preliminary consideration finds that the student may have shown poor academic practice in a piece of work, the student will be informed of this in writing and be invited to discuss this with an appropriate member of academic staff at the earliest possible opportunity.
 The student should be issued with appropriate advice and guidance as to how to prevent a recurrence and a record of this will be kept on the student file.
-In such cases, no specified penalty will be applied but the overall mark awarded will take into account normal assessment criteria and the agreed mark and feedback released to the student within appropriate timescales.
+In such cases, no specified penalty will be applied but the overall mark awarded will take into account normal assessment criteria and the agreed mark and feedback released to the student within appropriate timescales. - 7.8 Where the preliminary consideration concludes there is evidence to indicate that an academic offence may have occurred, the representative of Faculty Executive shall sign off and endorse the appropriate course of action using Appendix 2.

-- 7.8 Where the preliminary consideration concludes there is evidence to indicate that an academic offence may have occurred, the representative of Faculty Executive shall decide on the appropriate course of action using Appendix 2. - The Faculty will inform the student in writing of the outcome of the preliminary consideration normally within 5 working days and the matter shall be remitted to the Faculty Academic Offences Panel or University Academic Offences Board as appropriate - 7.9 Where the outcome of the preliminary consideration is that an academic offence may have occurred the Faculty Panel or University Board will be convened within 20 working days.
+The Faculty will inform the student in writing of the outcome of the preliminary consideration normally within 5 working days and the matter shall be remitted to the Chair as a Minor Faculty Academic Offence, to the Faculty Academic Offences Panel as a Major Faculty Offence, or to the University Academic Offences Board as a University Academic Offence.

+7.9 Where the outcome of the preliminary consideration is that a Major Faculty Academic Offence or a University Academic Offence may have occurred, the Faculty Panel or University Board will be convened within 20 working days, or if a Minor Faculty offence is suspected, the investigation of this offence should conclude and the student be notified of the outcome within 20 working days.
 Programme teams are required to submit all supporting evidence to allow this deadline to be met.
-Students will normally be notified at least 10 working days before the Panel or Board.
-At least five days before the Panel or Board the student under suspicion of an academic offence will be informed in writing of the nature of the allegations and be provided with the evidence to be considered, along with a copy of this policy and procedure.
+Students will normally be given at least 10 working days notice of a Panel or Board, or of a meeting with the Chair for investigation of a suspected Minor Faculty Academic Offence.
+At least five days before the Chair, or with a Panel or Board, the student under suspicion of an academic offence will be informed in writing of the nature of the allegations and be provided with the evidence to be considered, along with a copy of this policy and procedure.